jerrodq2/django-practice-tutorials-and-refreshers/README.md

   * shows use of built in model forms
   * shows examples of how to specify, include, and exclude certain fields from the model and save directly to the model
   * Also shows the difference between user.save(commit = True) and user.save(commit = False)

+* template_inheritance
+  * demonstrates the use of template inheritance
+  * Shows how to extend a base template